Hannibal046/Awesome-LLM/README.md

 - [Alpa](https://alpa.ai/index.html) - Alpa is a system for training and serving large-scale neural networks.
 - [GPT-NeoX](https://github.com/EleutherAI/gpt-neox) - An implementation of model parallel autoregressive transformers on GPUs, based on the DeepSpeed library.

+## LLM Evaluation Frameworks:
+- [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) - A framework for few-shot evaluation of language models.
+- [lighteval](https://github.com/huggingface/lighteval) - a lightweight LLM evaluation suite that Hugging Face has been using internally.
+- [OLMO-eval](https://github.com/allenai/OLMo-Eval) - a repository for evaluating open language models.
+- [instruct-eval](https://github.com/declare-lab/instruct-eval) - This repository contains code to quantitatively evaluate instruction-tuned models such as Alpaca and Flan-T5 on held-out tasks.

 ## Deploying Tools

 - [FastChat](https://github.com/lm-sys/FastChat) - A distributed multi-model LLM serving system with web UI and OpenAI-compatible RESTful APIs.